 Try pregnancy swimming workouts such as low impact water aerobics.
 They are great alternative means of exercise.
-Water workouts can be easy on your ever changing body.
+Water workouts can be easy on your ever-changing body.
 They can help relieve some of the everyday aches and pains instead of making them worse.
 Swimming is encouraged for most healthy women experiencing uncomplicated pregnancies.

-Swimming and pregnancy kind of go hand-in-hand in a sense.
+Swimming and pregnancy go hand-in-hand in a sense.
 It is good to check into local pregnancy swimming classes.
 Joining a class would allow you to not only get a workout in but also make new friends.